opencorenmr/opencorenmr-docs/blog/externalTrigger/extTrig.md

 Relax
 ```

-Trigegr signal is to be fed to CN19 of the mother board.
+Trigger signal is to be fed to CN19 of the mother board.

 ![cn19.png](cn19.png)

 [Back](../../index.md)